Dyslexia support: @ 2 pm & 4pm each Tuesday.

 • Be able to take on board recommendations from a qualified professional assessor.

-• Be able to use multi-sensory methods to teach reading and spelling or teach study skills, whatever goals a learner is working towards.
+• Be able to use multi-sensory methods to teach reading and spelling or teach study skills; whichever goals a learner is working towards.

 For more information on The Shine Learning Programme, get in touch by completing our contact form.